A Cubical Language for Bishop Sets: Acknowledgment

-The authors gratefully acknowledge the support of the Air Force Office of Scientific Research through MURI grant FA9550-15-1-0053.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the AFOSR.
+The authors gratefully acknowledge the support of the Air Force Office of Scientific Research through MURI grants FA9550--15--1--0053 and FA9550--21--8.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the AFOSR\@.